apache/logging-log4j2/src/site/markdown/security.md

 This page previously mentioned other mitigation measures, but we discovered that these measures only limit exposure while leaving some attack vectors open.

-The 2.15.0 release was found to still be vulnerable when the configuration has a pattern layout containing a Context Lookup (for example, `$${ctx:loginId}`), or a Thread Context Map pattern `%X`, `%mdc` or `%MDC`.
+The 2.15.0 release was found to still be vulnerable when the configuration has a Pattern Layout containing a Context Lookup (for example, `$${ctx:loginId}`).
 When an attacker can control Thread Context values, they may inject a JNDI Lookup pattern, which will be evaluated and result in a JNDI connection.
-Log4j 2.15.0 restricts JNDI connections to localhost by default, but this may still result in DOS (Denial of Service) attacks, or worse.
+While Log4j 2.15.0 makes a best-effort attempt to restrict JNDI connections to localhost by default, there are ways to bypass this and users should not rely on this.

 A new CVE (CVE-2021-45046, see above) was raised for this.